wso2/docs-is/en/docs/quick-starts/oidc-claim-config-sample.md

 ----

-# Request claims using an OIDC Application
+## Request claims using an OpenID Connect application
 {!fragments/deploying-sample-apps.md!}

 ### Register a service provider